Bothy

 - How far is the walk into Glas-allt-Shiel?

-- 6km from Spittal of Glenmuick — about 1.5 hours at a steady walking pace.
+- Allow about 1.5 hours for the 6km approach from Spittal of Glenmuick.
 From the Spittal of Glenmuick visitor centre, follow the landrover track along the south shore of Loch Muick to the head of the loch.

 - Yes — Glas-allt-Shiel has a working fireplace.
 Bring your own firewood; natural wood at most Scottish bothies is scarce, and burning bothy furniture or boundary posts is not acceptable.